 With the designers breaking from the past in overhauling the Enterprise interior and other visuals — bringing the 23rd century up to date, if you will — I actually wish they had changed the uniforms a skitch more.
 Once the smart choice of putting those primary-color tops over black undershirts was made (instead of just giving the tunics black collars), someone should have ensured that the undershirts were if not attached to the slacks then at least severely tucked in to spare us a peek at Spock's navel.
 The Starfleet uniforms worn by Kirk's father and his shipmates on the Kelvin in the film's opening were at least as tacky as first-season Next Generation, but I was surprised by the nostalgia I felt when newly promoted Admiral Pike appeared at the end in a grey-and-white jumpsuit like the one worn by Kirk in The Motion Picture.

 References to Star Trek lore suffused the movie without being intrusive.
 There was a "red shirt" killed off in, technically, a red environmental suit, but we all got the wink at one of Trek's most enduring contributions to pop slang.
 There was not only the Vulcan nerve pinch but what I considered an homage to the mythic "Vulcan death grip" when Kirk, full of piss and vinegar, was strangled to within an inch of his life by a raging Spock.
-There was even the first on-screen staging of Kirk's famed Kobayashi Maru test at Starfleet Academy, a part of the lore known only to Trekkies; the eponymous novel is among the few Star Trek books I've read — unfortunately, as the movie version was disappointing in comparison.
+There was even an on-screen staging of Kirk's famed Kobayashi Maru test at Starfleet Academy, a part of the lore known only to Trekkies; the eponymous novel is among the few Star Trek books I've read — unfortunately, as the movie version was disappointing in comparison.

 I couldn't help thinking about Lost's time-travel adventures and Fringe's alternate-reality subplots while watching their co-creator's Star Trek, which incorporated some